 - Why do potential candidates for the Presidency visit NH years before the election?

 Dennis Johnson, "No Place for Amateurs" (2001)[Antwon]

 Web fun: JibJab election 'Toons.
 [Now behind a paywall]

 Report on Bright-Love debate 2008, at HC, for Alabama's 2nd Congress district.
 Debate was organizaed by HC students in political science capstone class.

 Collection of political TV ads from YouTube, by year

-3 on all the above, which may include both multiple choice and written
+it will cover all the above, and may include both multiple choice and written

 Honors students (and those taking research project option): tutorial in office, on research projects.